mosalut/dsysbdocument/quickstart.md

 The asset creator does not pay the full lifespan fee all at once during creation.
 At creation time, no blocks have yet been consumed, so the miner who includes the asset creation transaction does not receive any lifespan fee at that moment.
 Only subsequent block producers receive the ongoing life-cycle rewards.
-- _price_  also sets a minimum fee threshold，Any _bytePrice_ used for transferring_transfer_ this asset must be greater than or equal to the asset's _price_,When extending asset lifespan via _extension_ , the same_price_is applied.
+- _price_  also sets a minimum fee threshold，Any _bytePrice_ used for transferring _transfer_ this asset must be greater than or equal to the asset's _price_,When extending asset lifespan via _extension_ , the same _price_ is applied.
-- After the asset is created, the _from_ address (the creator) will initially hold the asset’s totalSupply, as defined in the_JSON_data.
+- After the asset is created, the _from_ address (the creator) will initially hold the asset’s totalSupply, as defined in the _JSON_ data.

-Then, use _signrawtransaction_ and _sendrawtransaction_ to broadcast this transaction.
+Then, use _signrawtransaction_ to sign the transaction and _sendrawtransaction_ to broadcast this transaction.
 After a transaction enters the transaction pool, it is not immediately packaged into a block, because the main program is still waiting for more transactions to accumulate in the pool.
 When your miner program successfully mines a block, the main node will then package the current transactions in the pool into a new block.A maximum of 511 transactions can be included, since one additional slot is reserved for the coinbase (mining reward) transaction, making a total of 512 transactions per block.
 Any remaining transactions will be deferred to later blocks.